Our Falkirk service

 Health and wellbeing

-Life events such as a relationship breakdown, house eviction, job loss and bereavement can lead to unmanageable increases in anxiety levels, feelings of helplessness, loneliness, overwhelm and a difficulty in dealing with strong emotions.
+- Being a single parent can be very rewarding and very challenging.
+Life events such as a relationship breakdown, house eviction, job loss and bereavement can lead to unmanageable increases in anxiety levels, feelings of helplessness and loneliness.

 - We also know that asking for help can be hard for so many different reasons, which may include a sense of feeling judged, being viewed as not coping, experiencing feelings of guilt and shame, and sometimes thinking that our issues are not important enough.

 - We have a health and wellbeing tool on our website called My Life and Me, that you can work through yourself or with one of our Family Support Workers.

 - We offer practical support to local single parent families in need, with our school uniform and emergency supplies cupboard.
 These include items kindly donated to us from local businesses.

 - Our Lone Parent Helpline can offer help and guidance with finance, benefit checks, income maximisation, debt, and money management.
 We can also assist you to find local organizations that may be able to offer help with this and we have a debt and budget tool on our website,